DanielTOsborne/pdf-gen/README.md

 jpype:
 `docker run -it itext jpype /input/<inputscript.py>`

 An example has been included, and can be run by placing the `input` folder into the root of the project before building the container.
+Alternatively mount it as a volume in the container when running it.
 Once built, run the report with:

 `docker run -it itext /input/NWD_River/NWD_Daily_River_Bulletin.py`

 To see the output, copy it out of the container:

 `docker cp $(docker container ls -q):/output/NWD_Daily_River_Bulletin.pdf .`